 Use Natural Light Whenever Possible

 Position your dish near a window with indirect sunlight.
-Natural light produces the most accurate colours and the most flattering shadows on food.
+Natural light gives the truest colours and the most flattering shadows on food.
 Avoid direct sunlight, which creates harsh shadows and blown-out highlights.
-If natural light is not available, use the brightest, most even artificial lighting you have — overhead kitchen lights are better than nothing, but avoid mixed colour temperatures (combining warm and cool lights in the same shot).
+If natural light is not available, use the brightest, most even artificial lighting you have.
+Overhead kitchen lights beat nothing at all, but avoid mixing warm and cool lights in the same shot.

 Avoid Flash

 Never use your phone’s built-in flash for food reference shots.
 Flash creates flat, harsh lighting that washes out textures and colours.
-It also produces specular highlights on glossy surfaces (sauces, glazes) that obscure detail.
-Even a slightly dim reference shot taken without flash is better than a flash-lit image.
+It also creates bright spots on glossy surfaces, like sauces and glazes, that hide detail.
+Even a slightly dim reference shot taken without flash beats a flash-lit image.

 Angles and Composition